openebs-archive/openebs-docs/docs/installation.md

 openebs-snapshot-operator-656f6b7878-ghrgr 2/2 Running 0 4m20s
 </div>

-`openebs-ndm` is a daemonset, it should be running on all nodes or on the nodes that are selected through nodeSelector configuration.
+`openebs-ndm` is a daemon set, it should be running on all nodes or on the nodes that are selected through nodeSelector configuration.

 The control plane pods `openebs-provisioner`, `maya-apiserver` and `openebs-snapshot-operator` should be running.
 If you have configured nodeSelectors , check if they are scheduled on the appropriate nodes by listing the pods through `kubectl get pods -n openebs -o wide`